Many people know that their internet browsing is not particularly private, but most aren’t aware of how much they are

 Disconnect Search allows you to hide your IP when browsing the internet and lets you do this from your favorite search engine.
 Try Disconnect now.

 Your search history says a vast amount about you.
 How often have you searched for the symptoms of some medical complaint, relationship advice, or financial worries?
 Chances are, at least “some.”

 This is data that most people wouldn’t feel comfortable sharing with the general public, and frequently even their family.

-Well, most search engines collect this data so they can target you with ads based on what you’ve searched for.
+Well, most search engines collect this data to target you with ads based on what you’ve searched for.
 Google, for example, is the biggest ads network in the world (you didn’t think Google search was free).

 Whenever you’re signed into a browser, whichever services you’re logged into will be able to track your internet usage.
 This can make using the internet more enjoyable, and there are many good reasons to log into a browser, but your privacy is gone when you do so.

 Even when you’re not logged in, Google still gets all the information related to your Chrome use but is not specifically linked to your profile.

-Most websites these days have HTTPS, which encrypts your connection so ISPs won’t see what your type into Reddit or Messenger, but they will know that you’re using them, and the precise time.
+Most websites these days have HTTPS, which encrypts your connection so ISPs won’t see what your type into Reddit or Messenger, but they will know that you’re using them, and precise time.
 Your data provider will also see your location when using a mobile device.